Junyong-Suh/MultipleEmailProviders/README.md

 #### Anything you left out
 1. Test automation - keep adding on
 2. Keep a record of emails passing through the service in queryable form of data storage
+- using log files instead of data storage
 3. Webhooks for Mandrill and Mailgun for email opens and click.
 Recieve those webhook POST requests and store that information in some form of data storage.
 4. Delayed delivery for Mandrill and Mailgun